I got into an interesting discussion the other day with career consultant Yu Xi Mi. In fact, it unexpectedly turned into a demo.

 Here’s what she is recommending to her clients: the days of “your home is your castle” are gone.
 You need to keep everything about your home – cleanliness, furniture choices, color coordination – even the way it’s painted and the art on the wall – in a state that your employer – or potential employer – would approve of.

 “I’ve had clients who were surprised when, in the middle of an interview, the interviewer asked for the keys to their house and they immediately went over for an inspection.
-Your house is a statement of who you are, and they are deathly afraid of making a hiring mistake and will even sort through your trash to make sure you’re clean,” she said.
+Your house is a statement of who you are, and they are deathly afraid of making a hiring mistake which can be easily avoided by leaving it up to the experts like exec search Utah,” she said.

 This has surprising implications: you even need to think through such simple things as what to eat for dinner.
 If there is a lingering fish smell, that might reflect badly.
 Or if you cooked a steak and your boss is a vegetarian, that might count against you.